- Services & advice

 We want to know as much about your project as possible, so it’s important to provide a detailed description of around 100–500 words with your entry.

 When putting the description together, write it against the judging criteria, keeping in mind what potential clients would be interested in, as well as the judges, and include any special features that may be unique to the entry.
-If you win an award, this is the information we’ll use in the Award ceremony and throughout publications showcasing winners.
+If you win an award, this is the information we’ll use in the Award ceremony and throughout publications and across social media showcasing winners.